 Innate immune responses were enhanced in fish fed fermented diets.

-Fermented diets favorably modulated the gut microbiota, increasing beneficial bacteria and overall diversity.
+Fermented diets favourably modulated the gut microbiota, increasing beneficial bacteria and overall diversity.

 The results of this study provide compelling evidence that the dietary inclusion of fermented plant-based proteins can significantly enhance the physiological performance of Oreochromis niloticus.
 Fish fed diets containing fermented soybean meal and blended fermented proteins demonstrated notably improved growth parameters, including higher specific growth rates and better feed conversion ratios compared to those fed a traditional fishmeal-based diet.
 This enhancement is most likely attributed to the fermentation process, which reduces anti-nutritional factors and improves nutrient digestibility.
 Previous studies support this observation; for example, Shiu et al. (2015) and Li et al. (2022) demonstrated that fermentation enhances amino acid availability and the breakdown of complex plant components, leading to superior growth outcomes in tilapia and other species.

 In addition to growth, the immune response of tilapia improved significantly with the inclusion of fermented feeds.
-Elevated lysozyme activity and respiratory burst responses observed in the treatment groups suggest an activation of the fish’s innate immune defense.
+Elevated lysozyme activity and respiratory burst responses observed in the treatment groups suggest an activation of the fish’s innate immune defence.
 These changes may be due to bioactive compounds generated during fermentation, including short-chain peptides and microbial metabolites with immunomodulatory functions.
 This is consistent with the findings of Chen et al. (2021) and Zhao et al. (2021), who reported enhanced immunity in fish fed fermented plant-based diets containing lactic acid bacteria such as Lactobacillus plantarum.
 Furthermore, increased serum protein levels in fermented feed groups reinforce the idea that these diets contribute to better nutritional status and physiological resilience.

 The gut microbiota composition was also significantly influenced by the dietary treatments.
 Fermented diets enriched the intestinal microbiome with beneficial bacterial genera such as Lactobacillus, Bacillus, and Bifidobacterium, while reducing the relative abundance of potential pathogens like Aeromonas.
 This shift in microbial community structure not only reflects a healthier gut environment but also correlates with the improved immune parameters observed.
 Increased microbial diversity, particularly in the FSB and FMB groups, is a positive indicator of gut stability and functional resilience.
 These findings are in line with Ringø et al. (2016) and Hoseinifar et al. (2020), who emphasized the critical role of gut microbiota in host health and nutrient metabolism in aquaculture species.

 The observed benefits are likely mediated through several complementary mechanisms.
-Fermentation enhances palatability and feed intake by improving the flavor profile of plant proteins.
+Fermentation enhances palatability and feed intake by improving the flavour profile of plant proteins.
 At the same time, enzymatic activities during fermentation may pre-digest proteins and carbohydrates, reducing the metabolic burden on the fish.
 The introduction of live or dead microbial cells and their metabolites further contributes to the probiotic-like effects, promoting mucosal immunity and protecting the host from opportunistic infections.

-Conclusion
+4. Conclusions

 The present study demonstrates the potential of fermented plant-based proteins as viable and sustainable alternatives to fishmeal in aquafeeds for Oreochromis niloticus.
 Through a comprehensive evaluation of growth performance, immune responses, and gut microbiota composition, the study provides strong evidence supporting the inclusion of fermented feed ingredients in tilapia diets.